 The work of a pupil is varied and you will be involved in most aspects of your pupil supervisor’s practice.
 You will attend court and conferences with your pupil supervisor.
 You will assist your pupil supervisor with their work, for instance by carrying out detailed legal research.
 You will also draft statements of case and write opinions.

 In the second six months you will continue to do work for your own supervisor and you also do some assessed written work for a prescribed panel of other members of Chambers.
 Chambers places great importance on getting pupils into court in their practising 6 months as appropriate and you can expect to be in court about once a week during your second six so far as possible.

-There will also be up to three moots during pupillage, which are assessed pieces of work.
+There will also be two moots during pupillage, which are assessed pieces of work.
 The pupil supervisors provide feedback to the pupils following the moots, which are normally judged by members of the judiciary.
 Prior to the practising period of pupillage, there is also a further training session on the types of applications and hearings which you are likely to undertake during your second six months.

 We aim to provide a friendly, supportive and sociable atmosphere.
 Pupils are included in Chambers social events throughout the year.